East Anglia: Symbols and culture

 A shield of three golden crowns, placed two above one, on a blue background has been used as a symbol of East Anglia for centuries.
 The coat of arms was ascribed by medieval heralds to the Anglo-Saxon Kingdom of East Anglia and the Wuffingas dynasty which ruled it.
 The arms are effectively identical to the coat of arms of Sweden.

 The three crowns appear, carved in stone, on the baptismal font (c.1400) in the parish church of Saxmundham, and on the 15th-century porch of Woolpit church, both in Suffolk.
 They also appear in local heraldry and form part of the arms of the diocese of Ely and the arms of the borough of Bury St Edmunds, where the crowns are shown pierced with arrows to represent the martyrdom of Edmund the Martyr, the last king of East Anglia.
 Other users of the arms include the former Isle of Ely County Council, the Borough of Colchester and the University of East Anglia.
 The flag of Cambridgeshire (adopted in 2015) includes the three gold crowns on a blue field.

 The East Anglian flag as it is known today was proposed by George Henry Langham and adopted in 1902 by the London Society of East Anglians (established in 1896).
-It superimposes the three crowns in a blue shield on a St George's cross.
+It superimposes the three crowns in a blue shield on a Saint George's Cross.

-East Anglia features heavily in English literature, notably in Noël Coward's Private Lives and the history of its waterways and drainage forms the backdrop to Graham Swift's novel Waterland.
+East Anglia features heavily in English literature, notably in Noël Coward's Private Lives and the history of its waterways and drainage forms the backdrop to Graham Swift's 1983 novel Waterland.
 The area also figures in works by L.P.
 Hartley, Arthur Ransome and Dorothy L. Sayers, among many others.

 "Suffolk pink" and similar pastel colours of whitewash are commonly seen on houses in Suffolk, Norfolk and their neighbouring counties.